PatrickMurphy/buildingMap/README.md

 The camera is looking at the red line on the Z axis.
 Press Q to toggle.

-Press E to toggle between 3D map, 2D noise height map, and 2D population density noise map.
+Press E to toggle between 3D map, 2D map, 2D noise height map, and 2D population density noise map.

+Press G to generate a new map

-Click and drag to move the camera.
+Click and drag to move the camera, mouse wheel to zoom in.

 # Code Settings